False or misleading statements by Donald Trump (second term): False and misleading statements by topic

+Claims about other countries and international organizations

 Blame for start of Russo-Ukrainian War

 Trump has falsely stated that Ukraine is to blame for the Russian invasion of Ukraine that started the Russo-Ukrainian War:

 In Mr. Trump's telling, Ukrainian leaders were at fault for the war for not agreeing to surrender territory and therefore, he suggested, they do not deserve a seat at the table for the peace talks that he has just initiated with Mr. Putin.
 'You should have never started it,' Mr. Trump said, referring to Ukrainian leaders who, in fact, did not start it.
 'You could have made a deal.'

-Ukrainian President Volodymyr Zelensky rebutted that claim and accused Trump of spreading disinformation:
+Ukrainian President Volodymyr Zelenskyy rebutted that claim and accused Trump of spreading disinformation:

 "I would like to have more truth with the Trump team," Mr. Zelensky told reporters in Kyiv during a broader discussion about the administration, which this week opened peace talks with Russia that excluded Ukraine.
 Mr. Zelensky said that the U.S. president was "living in a disinformation space" and in a "circle of disinformation."

 Peter Baker of The New York Times described how Trump has never uttered "one word of reproach for Mr. Putin or for Russia".
 He also debunked other false claims by Trump:

 As he often does, Mr. Trump flavored his comments with multiple false claims.
 Among them, he said that the United States has contributed three times as much aid to Ukraine since the war started as Europe has.
 In fact, according to the Kiel Institute for the World Economy, Europe has allocated $138 billion compared with $119 billion from the United States.

+On November 23, 2025, Trump posted to Truth Social that "UKRAINE 'LEADERSHIP' HAS EXPRESSED ZERO GRATITUDE FOR OUR EFFORTS".
+The next day, CNN fact-checker Daniel Dale published 78 examples of Zelenskyy expressing thanks.